Whitewashing and grief: Be honest about the heartache

 By RICK ALVEY, Reid Health Chaplain

 What sticks out to me from this story is how Tom tries to convince his friends of how much fun he's having in an attempt to get them to take over the work of whitewashing the fence.
-I'll admit that I've even tried that same approach when trying to get my kids to try certain vegetables when they were younger.
+I'll admit I've taken the same approach when trying to get my kids to eat certain vegetables when they were younger.

-Whitewashing a fence or other such physical structure has great value as it helps it to last longer but whitewashing can be a negative thing when we try to take an ugly or unpleasant situation in life and treat it as if it's not really that bad.
+Whitewashing a fence or some other physical structure has great value as it helps to extend the object's life, but whitewashing can be a negative thing when we try to take an ugly or unpleasant situation and treat it as if it's not really that bad.
 Another term we use for this is "candy coating."

-Grief is undoubtedly one of the most ugly and unpleasant experiences of life which we often tend to whitewash or candy coat.
-Our society tends to get preoccupied with keeping up appearances, maintaining the status quo and covering up problems as if this will somehow make things better.
+Grief is undoubtedly one of the most ugly and unpleasant experiences of life that we often tend to whitewash or candy coat.
+Our society can get preoccupied with keeping up appearances, maintaining the status quo, and covering up problems as if this will somehow make things better.

 "We want everything to be glossed over," Rev. John Coulombe observes.
 "We want everything to be gilded with gold.
 We think it should be tidy and nice."
-But life is not "tidy and nice" and pretending it is will only hinder your healing process and perhaps make it even longer.
+But life is not "tidy and nice," and pretending it is will only hinder your healing process and perhaps make it longer.

-If it gets overwhelming at times then take a break with a favorite pastime.
-Activities like going out to eat with a friend, watching a favorite movie/TV show, or working on projects around the house can be a chance to catch your breath from the hard work of grieving.
-Once you've regained some balance or energy then start back at working through your grief.
+If it gets overwhelming at times, take a break with a favorite pastime.
+Activities such as going out to eat with a friend, watching a favorite movie/TV show, or working on projects around the house can be a chance to catch your breath from the hard work of grieving.
+Once you've regained some balance or energy, start back at working through your grief.

 Reid Health offers outpatient mental health counseling services for those suffering from anxiety and depression.
 To get connected with someone who can help, visit our website for more information.